Showing posts with label Basilica di San Petronio. Show all posts

 He was able to resume his law studies at the University of Turin after marrying Andreetta Avogadro and using her dowry to pay for his studies.
 After obtaining his doctorate, he practised law in Turin.

-In 1501, he became adviser to Duchess Margherita of Hapsburg, the daughter of Emperor Maximilian 1 of Hapsburg.
+In 1501, he became adviser to Duchess Margherita of Habsburg, the daughter of Emperor Maximilian 1 of Habsburg.
 Margherita was married to Duke Philibert II of Savoy and the work he did for her enabled her to obtain for the rest of her life the administration of Romont, Villars and Bresse.
 The Duchess appointed Gattinara as tax lawyer and president of Bresse.

 Charles V was crowned Emperor in 1530